 G-Technology 4TB G-DRIVE mobile USB-C Portable Hard Drive

-Featuring a plug-and-play USB-C port and transfer speeds of up to 135 MBps, the G-Technology G-DRIVE mobile USB-C hard drive offers portable storage in a stylish, aluminium design to complement your Mac — along with plenty of capacity to back up or take your favourite videos, photos, music and documents with you wherever you go.
+Featuring a plug-and-play USB-C port and transfer speeds up to 135 MBps, the G-Technology G-DRIVE mobile USB-C hard drive offers portable storage in a stylish, aluminum design to complement your Mac—along with plenty of capacity to back up or take your favorite videos, photos, music, and documents with you wherever you go.

 USB-C ready; compatible with USB 3.0 and Thunderbolt 3 using adapter

 Stores plenty of videos, photos, documents, and music